Beliavsky/Fortran-code-on-GitHub/README.md

 [ShengBTE](https://github.com/wxmwy/ShengBTE): solver for the Boltzmann transport equation for phonons, by Wu Li et al.

 [signedMCRT](https://github.com/lewisfish/signedMCRT): use of signed distance fields in Monte Carlo Radiative Transfer, by Lewis McMillan.
-This allows modelling of smooth surfaces with out the need to use triangle or similar meshes.
+This allows modelling of smooth surfaces without the need to use triangle or similar meshes.

 [Slave Spins](https://github.com/QcmPlab/Slave-Spins): flexible slave spins mean-field code, with support for multi-band structure and inequivalent sites, from QcmPlab.
 This code uses MPI for faster execution.